From tactics to practice: Pfalzklinikum updates its strategy work

 - The strategy implementation in daily life can be supported efficiently by forging a better link to operative topics and instruments.

-Phase 2: Strategy Work 2.0
+Phase 2: Strategy work 2.0

-Based on the results of the survey and interviews, the existing instruments and tools were linguistically revised, simplified and purged the existing instruments in order to provide optimized support for the executives in their strategy work.
+Based on the results of the survey and interviews, the existing instruments and tools were linguistically revised, simplified and purged the existing instruments in order to provide optimised support for the executives in their strategy work.
 Instruments and tools were designed in a more modular structure and templates were freed from too detailed specifications.
 The respective management teams are, thus, able to decide on their own what subjects at what point of time have to be examined more closely and what strategic dimensions they have to be assigned to.
 In this way the complexity of the strategy tools has been deliberately increased to achieve sound statements because they are sufficiently specific.
 At the same time there is a group-wide uniform basic logic of the process and of all instruments.

 In order to grant a better development and control of the overall strategic work process as well in its interactions the management board defined a chronological sequence of the strategy development in the course of the year.
-So an iterative process from the overall to the divisional and the functional strategies was depicted and synchronized with the process of budgeting or more precisely economic planning.
+So an iterative process from the overall to the divisional and the functional strategies was depicted and synchronised with the process of budgeting or more precisely economic planning.
 This process is also structured rather modularly and diversely so that the individual institutions can also select a different interval for the strategy work without endangering the overall process.

-Phase 3: Strategy Processes in the Institutions
+Phase 3: Strategy processes in the institutions

 In order to implement the strategies successfully, to additionally validate and further refine the process, an external consultant exemplarily accompanied the strategy work in some institutions before they were expanded to other divisions.
 One of these institutions was Pfalzinstitut, Pfalzklinikum’s clinic for child and adolescent psychiatry.
 The strategy development resulted in a modified business model that is now being practically implemented.

 The Clinic for Forensic Psychiatry thoroughly examined the strategy process by means of the revised classification.
 Thereby it took into account the requirements altered due to amended laws, a trend towards decreasing allocations through the courts and an internal change of leadership.
-This led to a clear orientation with regard to the challenges, the focused fields of action and a measure planning as well coordinated with the support divisions.
+This led to a clear orientation with regard to the challenges, the focused fields of action and a measure planning as well-coordinated with the support divisions.